Esteban-J/Proyecto_parcial_2/README.md

 #### Intalling Docker

-Follow this tutorial to install ducker in your system: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04-es,
+Follow this tutorial to install docker in your system: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04-es,

 ## Running the tests